 If you are new to the exciting world of padel and only play occasionally with mates, then you’ll want to look for a padel shoe that gives you a lot of grip!
 As a beginner, while you get used to the movements and court, extra grip will ensure you don’t slip and hurt yourself during intense games.

 If you play regularly and are perhaps part of a padel club, you’ll want shoes that offer good cushioning and, thus, good shock absorption.
-These shoes usually have a herringbone outsole with extra cushioning on the sides and back, allowing fast movements to place less strain on your joints.
+These shoes usually have a herringbone outsole with extra cushioning on the sides and back, providing more traction for regular players who need stability during fast-paced games, and allowing fast movements to place less strain on your joints.

 Intermediate players who compete and play padel often want shoes with superior grip, good insulation and breathability, and high durability!
 You need only look at players from the World Padel Tour for inspiration.
 At higher levels, gameplay is far more intensive, so a pair of sturdy padel shoes will ensure the sole and upper shoe are reinforced with durable rubbers for added support.